 If your business has employees, inform them of your plan to close the business.
 A company that has roughly 100 employees has the responsibility to give its employees a 60-day written notice before the closing.

 Send notifications to your clients and vendors of your plan to close your business.
-Arrange project completion, payment for invoices and fulfillment of any outstanding contracts.
-Notify them of the final date of business, the final date of services and provide them with copies of any agreements.
+Arrange project completion, payment for invoices, and fulfillment of any outstanding contracts.
+Notify them of the final date of business, and the final date of services and provide them with copies of any agreements.

 When closing your company, you should also cancel your sales tax identification number and any business licenses.
 Do this through the business licensing department of the state where your business is located.